-first three years following a pastor's ordination.
-In p ast years this amount has been \$200.
+inst three years following a pastor's oraniation. ii pust yeurs tins unfount has occir \$200.

 Enter the allowance here.
-J. \$ Continuing_Education K - Book/Periodical Expenses (Optional) Your congregation may choose to provide an allow books and periodicals, enabling the pastor to keep a Enter the amount of Book/Periodical Expenses here.
-K. \$ Book/Periodical Expenses L - Assembly/Conference Expenses Your pastor's attendance at official assemblies a Attendance at the assembly of the synod is expecte and meals should be paid by the congregation or ag be supported by the congregation or agency by pays Discuss with your pastor any anticipated expenses in ed; and all expenses for registration, lodging, ency.
-Attendance at conferences should also ment of registration fees and other expenses.
+J. \$

+Continuing_Education

+K - Book/Periodical Expenses (Optional)

+Your congregation may choose to provide an all books and periodicals, enabling the pastor to kee

+Enter the amount of Book/Periodical Expenses

+here.
+K. \$

+Book/Periodical Expenses

+L - Assembly/Conference Expenses

+Your pastor's attendance at official assemblie es and conferences is a professional expense.

+Attendance at the assembly of the synod is expe •

+and meals should be paid by the congregation or r agency.
+Attendance at conferences should also